Sharks snap 8-game home skid with 4-0 win over Canadiens

-Alex Stalock made 20 saves for his fourth career shutout and first win of any kind since Jan.
+Alex Stalock made 20 saves for his fourth career shutout and first win since Jan.
 6 at Minnesota.
-That performance followed Antti Niemi's two shutouts against the Canadiens last year, giving San Jose three straight shutouts against a single opponent for the second time in team history.
-They also did it against Phoenix in the 2007-08 season.
+That performance followed Antti Niemi’s two shutouts against the Canadiens last year, giving San Jose three straight shutouts against a single opponent for the second time in team history.

 The Canadiens got off to a bad start on their four-game West Coast trip as they were outplayed from the start against San Jose.
-Carey Price made 33 saves and had his franchise record 10-game road winning streak snapped.
+Carey Price made 33 saves and snapped his franchise record 10-game road winning streak.

 Chicago’s Jonathan Toews had two goals and assisted on Marian Hossa’s score as the Blackhawks rolled past the Carolina Hurricanes 5-2 for their third win in four games.